murarisumit/til/network/link-local-address.md

 Important part:
 * These address are very always within the network, which means that these address are **not** moved across network via router like private ip range(10.0.0.0/8, 172.31.0.0/16, 192.168.0.0/16).
-* Packets with link-local address are always dropped by router.
+* Packets with link-local address are always dropped by router(as there is no guarantees that address is unique beyond it’s network).

 ---